adityachaturvedi13/walmart-analysis/README.md

 1.  **Data Wrangling:**

    * Examined the data for NULL values.
-In this dataset, the tables were designed with "NOT NULL" constraints, so no specific NULL value handling was required. [cite: 48, 49, 50]
+In this dataset, the tables were designed with "NOT NULL" constraints, so no specific NULL value handling was required.

 2.  **Feature Engineering (using SQL):**

    * Created new columns using SQL queries to derive additional insights:
-        * `time_of_day` (Morning, Afternoon, Evening) to analyze sales by time of day. [cite: 51, 52, 53]
+        * `time_of_day` (Morning, Afternoon, Evening) to analyze sales by time of day.
-        * `day_name` (e.g., Mon, Tue, Wed) to analyze sales by day of the week. [cite: 54, 55]
+        * `day_name` (e.g., Mon, Tue, Wed) to analyze sales by day of the week.
-        * `month_name` (e.g., Jan, Feb, Mar) to analyze sales by month. [cite: 56, 57]
+        * `month_name` (e.g., Jan, Feb, Mar) to analyze sales by month.

 3.  **Exploratory Data Analysis (EDA) with SQL:**

-   * Conducted EDA by formulating and executing SQL queries to answer specific business questions. [cite: 58, 59]
+   * Conducted EDA by formulating and executing SQL queries to answer specific business questions.

 ## Business Questions (SQL Queries)